davidlucky7/Astero-Dodge/README.md

 Contributions are welcome!
 Feel free to fork the repository, make improvements, and submit a pull request.

-## Acknowledgments
+## Disclaimer

-Special Thanks to Chat GPT for generating the images used in the game.
+I am not the owner of the images used in this game.
+All images are the property of their respective creators and are used here for non-commercial purposes.